You may donate to our program here and help support Moving Music! Thank you!

-We are in our 19th year of successful operation.
-Inland Northwest Musicians ensembles have performed over 365 concerts in more than 50 different communities in Eastern Oregon and Southeast Washington.
+We are in our 21st year of successful operation.
+Inland Northwest Musicians ensembles have performed 425 concerts in 50 different communities in Eastern Oregon and Southeast Washington.
 We ARE the only truly regional classical music organization in the Pacific Northwest.

 Inland Northwest Musicians operates different performing ensembles:

 Inland Northwest Orchestra – a full symphony orchestra of approximately 50 members, with rehearsals held in Pendleton.

 Inland Northwest Chorale – a symphonic chorale group comprised of approximately 40 singers, with rehearsals held in Pendleton.

 Willow Creek Symphony – our youth/preparatory orchestra comprised of approximately 30 members, currently rehearsing in Hermiston.

 Less experienced musicians of all ages (including adults) are welcome to participate in these last two ensembles.

 Most musicians performing in the various Inland Northwest Musicians ensembles are volunteers.
 They donate their time and talent to participate.
 Many drive long distances to attend rehearsals and concerts.
 Musicians are drawn to each of our ensembles from throughout our vast service area.